eda-labs/nfd24-lab/docs/lab4.md

 ![p3](https://gitlab.com/rdodin/pics/-/wikis/uploads/bca4b67264938d4588867baf33ce2672/image.png){width=50%}
 ///
 /// tab | Step 4
-Press Install.
+Press Install and wait a couple of seconds until the app is installed.

 ![p4](https://gitlab.com/rdodin/pics/-/wikis/uploads/49a7f44ca1c4af3171e6a24486c98226/image.png)
 ///

-/// details | CLI installation option
+//// details | CLI installation option
-Alternatively, applying the below resource installs of the notifier app:
+Alternatively, applying the below resource installs of the notifier app.

+You can copy the entire command in the 2nd tab and paste it in the terminal of your VM.

 /// tab | YAML Resource